-Based on the definitions and perspectives outlined above from the relevant disciplines on the concept of aesthetics, the following can be suggested as a definition for this thesis:
+Based on the definitions and perspectives outlined above, the following may work as a definition of aesthetics for the thesis:

-The concept of aesthetics is a general sense of learning.
-The aesthetic experience has both experiential and symbolic dimensions, and provides the consumer with added value.
+Aesthetics refers to what we find "attractive" at a nature-based tourist destination.
+It implies multisensory "lived experience".
+The aesthetic experience has both experiential and symbolic dimensions, and provides the tourist with added value.
 Appreciation of such consumption has both a cognitive and an affective or emotional component.
-Aesthetic elements can engage both products and business environments (servicescapes).
+Aesthetic elements can engage both the man-made and the natural environments.
+Attractiveness occurs when the elements fit together in a holistic environment.

-This is a broad definition that would not gain the agreement of theorists from all the above mentioned disciplines, but is an attempt to extract the concept of aesthetics from the period that is relevant for tourism research.
-The next chapter links aesthetics and nature-based tourism.
+This is a broad definition that would not gain the agreement of theorists from all the above mentioned disciplines, but is an attempt to extract the concept of aesthetics from the period that is relevant for nature-based tourism research.
+The definition offers opportunities for qualitative exploration research among tourists at a destination.